cariochi/recordo/README.md

 # Documentation

-Please, see the recently published documentation [here](https://www.cariochi.com/recordo).
+Please, see the recently published documentation here: [https://cariochi.com/recordo](https://www.cariochi.com/recordo).
 Although it has been published, it is still under development and there may be some sections unfinished or missing.

 # Quick Start